Mike Reid (actor): Career

 He capitalised on his initial success with a one-off hit record, a novelty version of "The Ugly Duckling" recorded for Pye.
 In 1975, it reached number 10 in the UK singles chart.
-In 1975, he also became the host of the ITV children's TV quiz show Runaround.
-Runaround ended in 1981.
+In 1975, he also became the host of the ITV children's TV quiz show Runaround, until it ended in 1981.

 In 1987, he joined the cast of popular BBC television soap opera EastEnders as Frank Butcher, for which he gained much popularity over the years.
 He initially joined the series as a semi-regular character, first appearing in September of that year, but was so popular that during 1988 he became a full-time cast member as his character became landlord of the Queen Vic pub, buying it from Den Watts (Leslie Grantham) during 1988.
 The part of Butcher earned Reid the public persona of being pessimistic, which he enjoyed acting against, such as in television adverts for the soft drink Oasis.
 His character was involved in many popular storylines over the years; perhaps the most famous of these storylines was his character's long turbulent relationship with Pat Wicks (played by Pam St. Clement), and later his short-lived marriage to Peggy Mitchell (played by Barbara Windsor).

 In April 1994, by which time the character of Frank Butcher was one of the most popular on British television, Reid took a long break from the show, due to stress from acting out a depression storyline for the show.
+Later that year, he starred alongside other fellow EastEnders actors Barbara Windsor and John Altman in his classic adult pantomime Pussy in Boots, a spin-off of Puss in Boots.